Leo-Simpson/c-lasso/benchmark/README.md

 ###  Synthetic data generation and test problem set-ups

-We use the `random_data` function in c-lasso to generate $X$ and $y$.
+We use the `random_data` function in c-lasso to generate X and y.
 We use the standard `zeroSum` constraint.
 We vary the number of samples n and dimensionionality d of the problems.
-The regularization parameter is set to $\lambda$ values...
+The regularization parameter is set to &lambda values...

 ## Results